Welcome to Service Dog Laws in California

 - If the animal isn’t housebroken (i.e. it “goes to the bathroom” inappropriately)

 - If the service animal is not under control and its handler does not take effective action to control it

-- If the animal is a direct threat to the health and safety of others (a dog eating off of a table at a restaurant, or a dog constantly barking, or a dog trying to bite people, are all unacceptable behaviours)
+- If the animal is a direct threat to the health and safety of others (a dog eating off of a table at a restaurant, a dog constantly barking, or a dog trying to bite people, are all unacceptable behaviors)

 - If a service animal is excluded for one of the above reasons, the person using the animal must still be offered the program/products/services without the animal being there.
 In other words, excluding the animal does not automatically mean that the service animal handler is also excluded